thegamershollow/wiiu-tdb/README.md

-# wiiu-tdb.github.io
+# wiiu-tdb

-This is a website that houses Wii U games Title ids and Title Keys.
-This is for archival purposes only and should not be used for piracy.
+**This is for archival purposes only and should not be used for piracy.**